 - Youth Deer Weekend: Oct.
 26 - 27, 2013

-- Deer harvest - 10-year comparison by county
+- NEW!
+Estimated deer harvest results (with 10-year comparison by county)

 - 2013 deer season dates - CLICK HERE for printable map/dates